newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/town-mercantile-license-liquor.md

 You will need to obtain a local liquor license if your business will sell alcohol.

-Some local governments require businesses with commercial locations to get a mercantile license.
+In addition to a liquor license, some local governments require businesses to get a mercantile license.
 Each town will have its own application process for both the liquor license and the mercantile license.

 ---